 Distance: approx 70 miles or a driving time of 1hr 20mins

 If you ask almost anyone about the best beach near Disney World, they’ll tell you Cocoa Beach.
 This is the one the majority of the tourists flock to since it has almost everything most vacationers are looking for in a beach; stretches of golden sand with plenty of space for beach chairs and sun umbrellas, numerous beach bars and restaurants, and lots of places to buy souvenirs.
 Cocoa Beach is home to the Ron Jon Surf Shop flagship store, and standing at over 52,000 square feet, chances are you’ll find something to take your fancy; think everything from flip flops to beach towels to, of course, actual surfboards.
 The store is open 24 hours a day, and it’s worth a look even if you have no intention of buying anything.
 The beach also offers surfing lessons courtesy of the Ron Jon Surf School, where both kids and adults can take private or group lessons to learn how to catch a wave.
-Cocoa Beach definitely caters to tourists, so if you’re looking for a piece of natural Florida, this probably isn’t it – but with all the facilities and countless things to do, it is perfect for families who want everything right there in one place and great for visiting the beach with a baby.
+Cocoa Beach definitely caters to tourists, so if you’re looking for a piece of natural Florida, this probably isn’t it – but with all the facilities and countless things to do, it is perfect for families who want everything right there in one place, there are so many things to do in Cocoa Beach with kids, and great for visiting the beach with a baby.

 Distance: approx 75 miles or a driving time of 1hr 35mins